-It bears repeating that out in the public hand washing is a valuable prevention measure for COVID-19.
+It bears repeating that out in public, hand washing is a valuable prevention measure for COVID-19.

 - Regularly wash your hands with soap for at least 20 seconds

-- Be sure to cover all areas of your hands with you scrubbing
+- Be sure to cover all areas of your hands with your scrubbing

-Masks, especially N95 masks, can be one more preventative measure against COVID-19.
+Masks, especially N95 masks, can be another preventative measure against COVID-19.
 Masks filter viral particles out of the air we breathe, lowering the odds that these particles enter our lungs.